The Bankrate promise

 To find out whether your business will qualify for a corporate credit card, contact a corporate credit card issuer directly.
-Unlike consumer credit cards, corporate credit cards often include lengthy application processes — and you may be required to provide documentation proving that your business’s income and expenses are high enough to justify taking out a corporate line of credit.
+Unlike consumer credit cards, corporate credit cards often include lengthy application processes — and you may be required to provide documentation proving that your business’ income and expenses are high enough to justify taking out a corporate line of credit.
 The application may even include a financial audit, so be prepared.

 Can you get a corporate credit card with bad credit?
 Technically, yes.
-Since corporate credit cards don’t require a personal guarantee, a credit issuer probably won’t do a hard inquiry into your personal credit.
+Since corporate credit cards don’t require a personal guarantee, a credit issuer probably won’t do a hard inquiry on your personal credit.
 This means that you could have a low personal credit score and still have your business qualify for a corporate credit card.
 On the other hand, if your business has bad credit or has only developed a limited credit history, you might have a harder time taking out a corporate line of credit.

 Tips for managing a corporate credit card